Octopus-Community/octopus-sdk-swift/ARCHITECTURE.md

 - `Repositories` are the public (but yet private to you!) interface for each kind of interaction with the model layer.
 For example PostsRepository, ConnectionRepository…
 - `Monitors` are objects that are observing a state and reacts accordingly.
 They are private to the SDK.
 They can be `NetworkMonitor` that monitors the network connectivity or `MagicLinkMonitor` that listen for app states (whether in foreground, with a magic link pending…) to query and update the magic link state. `Monitors` are generally objects that lives on their own and their only API is `start` and `stop`.
 - `Database interfaces` are objects that can do CRUD operations on a CoreDatabase stack
-- `Server interfaces` are part of another private target: `RemoteClient`.
+- `Server interfaces` are part of another private target: `OctopusRemoteClient`.
 They are the interface to call the GRPC services.